 LLM Token Costs

-At GPT-4o pricing ($5/million input tokens, $15/million output), 500 calls at 1,200 tokens each = 600K tokens = roughly $6–$9/month.
+At GPT-4o pricing ($5/million input tokens, $15/million output), 500 calls at 1,200 tokens each is 600K tokens, roughly $6 to $9/month.
 Not huge, but it's a real cost that compounds at scale.
-Choose a cheaper model (Haiku, Gemini Flash) and you can cut this by 80%.
+Switch to a cheaper model (Haiku, Gemini Flash) and you can cut this by 80%.

 Voice Synthesis

-High-quality voice synthesis from ElevenLabs or similar costs roughly $0.003–$0.006 per 1,000 characters of output text.
-A 4-minute call generates maybe 600–900 characters of AI speech.
-At scale, this is $3–$10/month on 500 calls.
+High quality voice synthesis from ElevenLabs or similar runs roughly $0.003 to $0.006 per 1,000 characters of output text.
+A 4-minute call generates maybe 600 to 900 characters of AI speech.
+At scale, $3 to $10/month on 500 calls.
 Low, but worth knowing about.

 Integration Work